aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 # Guidance for Protein language Evolutionary Scale Modeling (ESM) model training with NVIDIA BioNeMo framework on AWS SageMaker HyperPod Clusters

-This guidance aims to instruct and guide users how to pretrain popular computational drug discovery models such as Evolutionary Scale Models using the NVIDIA [BioNeMo](https://docs.nvidia.com/bionemo-framework/latest/) framework on Amazon [Sagemaker Hyperpod](https://aws.amazon.com/sagemaker-ai/hyperpod/).
+This guidance aims to instruct and guide users how to pretrain popular computational drug discovery models such as Evolutionary Scale Models (ESM) using the NVIDIA [BioNeMo](https://docs.nvidia.com/bionemo-framework/latest/) framework on Amazon [Sagemaker Hyperpod](https://aws.amazon.com/sagemaker-ai/hyperpod/).
 This guidance instructs users on how to create Sagemaker Hyperpod clusters using both [Slurm](https://slurm.schedmd.com/documentation.html) and [Kubernetes](https://kubernetes.io/) orchestrations.
 In addition, this guidance will showcase how to train ESM models on the HyperPod cluster.

 ## Table of Contents